miquelladeboer/aml-mlops-workshop/README.md

-# Azure Machine Learning with MLops to build Machine Learning at Scale in the enterpise organization
+# Azure Machine Learning with MLops to build Machine Learning at Scale in the enterprise organization

 Full end-to-end solution of text classifciation with Pytorch on Azure Machine Learning using MLOps best practises, covering: